Info on Dental Apprenticeship Programs

 What About Dentist Residencies?

-Dental residencies and apprenticeships differ because a student entering a residency must have completed dental school.
-Outside of this factor, the two programs are basically the same.
+Dental residencies are designed for prospective dentists who have completed dental school.
 Although a dentist is not required to fulfill residency requirements as a doctor does, dental residencies give an aspiring dentist the opportunity to learn the intricacies of the profession while earning a paycheck at the same time.

 The American Academy of Pediatric Dentistry administers a 2-year pediatric dentistry residency program that emphasizes clinical study and research.
 Residents learn about surgical procedures and advanced diagnostics in a clinical setting.
 They typically study child psychology, pharmacology, facial trauma, general anesthesia and oral pathology.
 The program is available in 38 U.S. states and Puerto Rico.

 The Veterans Administration (VA) also has a dentistry residency program that gives a dentist several options when considering a residency.
 The VA offers residencies in endodontics, periodontics and prosthodontics, along with general practice residencies lasting from 1-2 years.
 Advanced education in general dentistry is also available.
 Hospitals, such as Rochester General in New York, York Hospital in Pennsylvania and Jacobi Medical Center in the Bronx have dental residency programs.